joaquinloncon/Projects/README.md

 # Projects
 Portfolio/Projects

-A collection of my data science projects.
+A collection of some of my data science projects.